Reishi Benefits: Traditional Use, Preparation & Modern Interest

 When people refer to reishi benefits, they are usually discussing the traditional uses of reishi mushroom, how it is prepared, and how it fits into daily routines.
 The term does not refer to a single defined outcome.

-What is reishi mushroom used for?
+What is reishi used for?

 How is reishi traditionally prepared?